Shabbat Mosaic in Netanya

 This has never been a problem with Bob Dylan.
 He flees from making his biography the focal point, so much so that even the most dogged biographers can’t really keep track of how many times he’s been married or how many children he has.
 He is the anti-celebrity in an age when Nothing is Private.
 And—in a postmodern twist—that attitude has made him one of the most famous performers in the world.
 Crazy.

-So A Complete Unknown is decidedly not history—and I don’t think that mitigates the movie.
+So A Complete Unknown is decidedly not history—and I don’t think that mitigates the movie’s success.
 Much of it is terrific.
 The key performance at the heart of the film is stellar: Timothee Chalamet is just superb.
 He looks and sounds just like a youthful Bob Dylan without seeming forced or self-conscious at all.

 Other aspects of the movie are less satisfying.
 Some of the supporting characters are flat and one-dimensional.
 The weakest part is the romance with Dylan’s first “true love of mine,” Suze Rotolo.
 Her character is far enough removed from the real Suze that the filmmakers had the courtesy to change her name.
 (They call her “Sylvie,” which is a nice allusion to the old-world folk scene represented by the Lead Belly song, “Bring Me a Little Water, Silvy.”)
 The real Suze Rotolo was a sophisticated and worldly denizen of the cultural and civil rights scene in Greenwich Village, but in the film she is basically a jilted lover who spends most of her scenes on the verge of tears.